skip to Main Content

 Management of uphill access requires mountain resources and the fee will help offset those expenses.
 Skiing and snowboarding off-hours uses the snow resource needed to operate the ski area, and during times not available to those with lift passes, Proceeds from the uphill access pass will be dedicated to mountain safety and ski touring programs.
 The most equitable solution for those who can or want to only ski using chairlifts is to provide a separate pass for access during off-hours.

 We looked at 20 mountains with similar programs, and the average price was $74 (highest $149, lowest $25).
 We needed to account for costs of the wristbands and passes, production of educational materials, maintenance of signage and website, and desire to support programs like touring clinics, safety courses, additional safety video production, and possibility of supporting the fledgling southern Oregon avalanche center. $45 Felt like a sweet-spot priced much less than most other mountains, yet enough to support needs and show commitment from users.
+We do provide the Uphill Access pass at a reduced price of $15 for lift-access season passholders.

 Why do season pass holders need to purchase an Uphill Access Pass?